Your Only Guide to Understanding - Net Promoter Score

 4. Reinvent and Redesign your products and Services:

 The goal should always be to provide the best customer experience for your users.
-This might involve redesigning your offerings at regular intervals and may include reinventing it with additional functionalities and features that increases your customer satisfaction.
+This might involve redesigning your offerings at regular intervals and may include reinventing them with additional functionalities and features that increase your customer satisfaction.
 As per PwC 2017 research, 60% of CX leaders see larger returns from CX initiatives relative to other initiatives in their organization.

 5. Set up a NPS officer for each product/service line:

-There are few companies who are still unaware of NPS and have not implemented the net promoter system within their customer experience metric systems.
-While NPS is not extremely complex process to implement, companies have to employ it as it is a major driver of business growth.
+There are few companies that are still unaware of NPS and have not implemented the net promoter system within their customer experience metric systems.
+While NPS is not an extremely complex process to implement, companies have to employ it as it is a major driver of business growth.